penumbra-x/rquest/README.md

 ## Overview

-The predecessor of rquest is [reqwest](https://github.com/seanmonstar/reqwest). rquest is a specialized adaptation based on the reqwest project, supporting [BoringSSL](https://github.com/cloudflare/boring) and related `HTTP/2` fingerprints in requests.
+`rquest` is a fork of [reqwest](https://github.com/seanmonstar/reqwest), and most of the APIs remain the same, similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.

-It also optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, `IP` addresses, and interfaces.
-You can directly migrate from a project using reqwest to rquest.
+The fork optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
+Projects using reqwest can be migrated to rquest directly with minimal changes.

-Due to limited time for maintaining the synchronous APIs, only asynchronous APIs are supported.
-I may have to give up maintenance; if possible, please consider [sponsoring me](https://github.com/penumbra-x/.github/blob/main/profile/SPONSOR.md).
+As synchronous APIs are not actively maintained due to time constraints, only asynchronous APIs are supported.
+Maintenance may be discontinued in the future; if you find this project helpful, please consider [sponsoring me](https://github.com/penumbra-x/.github/blob/main/profile/SPONSOR.md).

 ## Performance